 By Michael Konik

-This is an immersing account into the sports betting operations in America.
-Given that Michael Konik is a journalist, it is expected that the book uses tasteful writing to delve into the author’s own story of making millions wagering on sports and beating the bookies.
+Being Michael Konik a professional journalist, it doesn’t come as a surprise that his book on sports betting uses tasteful writing to delve into the author’s own story of making millions wagering on sports and beating the bookies.

-Konik’s life takes a turn when he meets Rick Mathew, reputed as the best sports better in the world.
-The string of events that take place leads him to join The Brain Trust, a big money gambling group.
-This is an interesting take on high-stakes sports betting.
+The book explains how the author's life changed the moment he met Rick Mathew, a man known as the best sports bettor in the world.
+The string of events that take place leads him to join the The Brain Trust, a big money gambling group where everything is possible and limits exist only to be broken.